lythscript/.github/profile/README.md

 be fixed in future updates.

-Once our project reaches a milestone of 144 users, we plan to make the source code openly available under the BSD License.
+Once our project reaches a milestone of 144 users, we plan to make the source code openly available under the permissive BSD License 2-clause License.

 Feedback is accepted on functionality, performance, and other issues, but not on coding style or best practices.